-Goal 1: We are all guardians of the environment

-Action QLDC Responsible Teams Partnership Year of Delivery Cost Object Objective 1.1 Campers understand their impact on the environment and act responsibly 1.1.1 The Council explores opportunities to jointly fund more waste disposal facilities (for rubbish and wastewater) for campers in the region with private businesses.
-Responsible Camping Programme Manager, Regulatory, PCG DOC, private businesses, tourism operators 2023- ongoing 1.1.2 Destination Queenstown, Lake Wānaka Tourism, and tourism organisations share the Tiaki promise with visitors and promote commitment to the wero within the region.
-RTOs, Tourism New Zealand, DMP Steering Group 2022-23 - 1.1.3 The Council explores opportunities for technology solutions that supports real time communication to campers to ensure they stay in the right places and act responsibly (e.g. phone applications with GPS markers).
-Responsible Camping Programme Manager Technology partners, tourism businesses 2022-24 1.1.4 The Council supports Destination Queenstown and Lake Wanaka Tourism to create a Low Carbon Camping Itinerary.
+We are all guardians of the environment Action QLDC Responsible Teams Partnership Year of Delivery Cost Objective 1.1 Campers understand their impact t on the environmen it and act respor nsibly 1.1.1 The Council explores opportunities to jointly fund more waste disposal facilities (for rubbish and wastewater) for campers in the region with private businesses.
+Responsible Camping Programme Manager, Regulatory, PCG DOC, private businesses, tourism operators 2023-ongoing 1.1.2 Destination Queenstown, Lake Wānaka Tourism, and tourism organisations share the Tiaki promise with visitors and promote commitment to the wero within the region.
+RTOs, Tourism New Zealand, DMP Steering Group 2022-23 1.1.3 The Council explores opportunities for technology solutions that supports real time communication to campers to ensure they stay in the right places and act responsibly (e.g. phone applications with GPS markers).
+Responsible Camping Programme Manager Technology partners, tourism businesses 2022-24 1.1.4 The Council supports Destination Queenstown and Lake Wānaka Tourism to create a Low Carbon Camping Itinerary.
 Links to CCBAP 1.13 PCG RTOs 2025-2027+ Objective 1.2: Camping opportunities are available for future generations 1.2.1 The Council encourages reassessment of the impact of camping on public campsites (QDLC managed and leased sites and DOC sites) and their facilities in the region to ensure they are fit for purpose.
-Links to Spatial Plan Outcome 1 Strategy 9 Responsible Camping Programme Manager, PCG Leased campsite operators, DOC 2025-2027+

-Goal 2: We provide a positive visitor experience
+Links to Spatial Plan Outcome 1 Strategy 9 Responsible Camping Programme Manager, PCG Leased campsite operators, DOC 2025-2027+ Key 2022-2023 = short term | 2023-2024 = medium term | 2025-2027+ = long term Costings to be determined.
+Due diligence required to determine cost and prioritisation based on resource available.
+We provide a positive visitor experience

-Action QLDC Responsible Teams Partnership Year of Delivery Cost Objective 2.1: Campers have the tools and knowledge to camp sustainably and do the right thing 2.1.1 The Council jointly promotes educational tools and communications about camping sustainably across local and regional levels.
-Links to Spatial Plan Outcome 1 Strategy 8 Responsible Camping Programme Manager, Communications, PCG RTOs, technology partners, TAs, tourism businesses, camping clubs, DOC 2022- ongoing \$ 2.1.2 The Council re-establishes the Responsible Camping Ambassador programme relative to increased visitor numbers in the 22-23 or 23-24 peak camping season.
-Responsible Camping Programme Manager, PCG MBIE, DOC 2022-2023 2023 -2024 Object ive 2.2: Our region's facilities are fit fo or purpose for all t ypes of campers 2.2.1 The Council explores alternative funding models with private businesses to deliver a range of camping facilities, infrastructure and technology across the region (for example, joint ventures, public-private partnerships), including new types of camping (e.g. EVs).
-Responsible Camping Programme Manager, PCG Private businesses, tourism businesses, camping clubs, technology partners 2023-2024 Objective 2.3: Campers' positive behaviour means they are welcomed in our region 2.3.1 Destination Queenstown, Lake Wānaka Tourism works with tourism businesses to welcome international visitors back to NZ and promote positive visitor behaviour through their communication channels before, during and after visitors' journeys.
-RTOs, tourism businesses 2022-2023 -
+Action QLDC Responsible Teams Partnership Year of Delivery Cost Objectiv Objective 2.1: Campers have the tools and knowledge to camp sustainably and do the right thing 2.1.1 The Council jointly promotes educational tools and communications about camping sustainably across local and regional levels.
+Links to Spatial Plan Outcome 1 Strategy 8 Responsible Camping Programme Manager, Regulatory, PCG DOC, private businesses, tourism operators camping clubs, DOC 2023-ongoing 2.1.2 The Council re-establishes the Responsible Camping Ambassador programme relative to increased visitor numbers in the 22-23 or 23-24 peak camping season.
+Responsible Camping Programme Manager, PCG MBIE, DOC 2022-2023 Objectiv re 2.2: Our region's facilities are fit for p urpose for all types of campers 2.2.1 The Council explores alternative funding models with private businesses to deliver a range of camping facilities, infrastructure and technology across the region (for example, joint ventures, public-private partnerships), including new types of camping (e.g. EVs).
+Responsible Camping Programme Manager, PCG Private businesses, tourism businesses, camping clubs, technology partners 2023-2024 Objectiv ve 2.3: Campers' positive behaviour mea ans they are welcor med in our regior 1 2.3.1 Destination Queenstown, Lake Wānaka Tourism works with tourism businesses to welcome international visitors back to NZ and promote positive visitor behaviour through their communication channels before, during and after visitors' journeys.
+RTOs, tourism businesses 2022-2023